Image from http://www.caft.org/

 Thank you

 Selling fur is unethical, immoral and wrong.
-We refuse to shop at Harrods until this practice is stopped and will encourage others we know to do the same thing.
+We refuse to shop at Harrods until this practice is stopped and will encourage others we know to take the same action.

 We also encourage that you do some research to see the short and painful lives the animals went through before they ended up hanging up in your store with a price label attached to them.

-Harrods is supposed to be a reputable company, but we feel this can never be a company achievement when a company feels that it must deal in blood money, putting profit before life.
+Harrods claims to be a reputable company, but we feel this can never be a company achievement when a company feels that it must deal in blood money, putting profit before life.

 Harrods "works extensively to ensure that the fur is obtained from places producing fur in a humane way".
 When can fur ever be considered humane and/or ethical?
-Harrods "feels it should not dictate what customers should or shouldn't be allowed to purchase".
-Harrods does not have to dictate what customer can or cannot puchase, it is that we feel that a company, as well-known as Harrods should be setting an example and at the same time, become a better company by removing furs from its shelves.
+Harrods has stated it "feels it should not dictate what customers should or shouldn't be allowed to purchase".
+Harrods does not have to dictate what customer can or cannot puchase, it is that we feel that a company, as famous as Harrods should be setting an example and at the same time, become a better and ethical company by removing furs from its shelves.
 Not encouraging the mass-murder of countless defenceless creatures.

 Fur is NEVER worth the price and we hope that you will see this is true.